Aschenbach effect for spinning particles in Kerr spacetime: Introduction

 As no signal can reach us from inside a black hole, the only way of observing a stationary black hole is by detecting its influence on matter or on light rays that come close to it.
 In particular, we may observe electromagnetic radiation emitted by matter that orbits a black hole in an accretion disk.
 As a first approximation, it is reasonable to assume that the particles in an accretion disk move on geodesics; this is true if they have no internal degrees of freedom, if they are not influenced by the interaction with neighboring particles or by external (non-gravitational) fields and if their self-gravity is negligible.

 For particles moving on circular geodesics in the equatorial plane of the Kerr spacetime, Aschenbach \cite{Aschenbach2004,Aschenbach2006} made an interesting observation.
 He found that the orbital velocity might become an \emph{increasing} function of the radius coordinate on some radius interval.
 This is in contrast to circular geodesic motion in the Schwarzschild metric, and also to circular motion in the Newtonian $1/r$ potential, where the orbital velocity is always a \emph{decreasing} function of the radius coordinate, see e.g. Shapiro and Teukolsky \cite{Shapiro}.
 More precisely, Aschenbach found that this non-monotonic behavior of the orbital velocity occurs only if the spin parameter, $a$, of the black hole satisfies an inequality $|a| \ge a_c$, where the critical value $a_c \approx 0.9953 \, M$ is close to the value of an extremal black hole, $|a|=M$, which characterizes the transition to a naked singularity.
 Moreover, the interval on which the orbital velocity is increasing occurs only for co-rotating, not for counter-rotating, orbits and it is close to but outside of the innermost stable circular orbit.
-Aschenbach related the non-monotonic behavior of the orbital velocity to the occurrence of certain resonances that could be observed (and, possibly, already have been observed with a few stellar black holes) as peaks in the power spectrum of the emitted radiation.
+Aschenbach related the non-monotonic behavior of the orbital velocity to the occurrence of certain resonances that could be observed (and, possibly, already have been observed with a few stellar black holes) as peaks in the power spectrum of the emitted radiation, see in particular Section 3 of \cite{Aschenbach2004}.
 If the interpretation is correct, the observation of those peaks gives direct information on the spin of the black hole.

-The non-monotonic behavior of the orbital velocity, called the \emph{Aschenbach effect} for short, has also been discussed for (non-geodesic) motion with constant specific angular momentum in the Kerr spacetime \cite{StuchlikSlanyToeroekAbramowicz2005} and for geodesic motion in the Kerr-(anti-)de Sitter spacetime \cite{MuellerAschenbach2007,SlanyStuchlik2007} and in braneworld generalizations of the Kerr spacetime \cite{zdenek2014}.
+The non-monotonic behavior of the orbital velocity, called the \emph{Aschenbach effect} for short, has also been discussed for (non-geodesic) motion with constant specific angular momentum in the Kerr spacetime \cite{StuchlikSlanyToeroekAbramowicz2005}, for geodesic motion in the Kerr-(anti-)de Sitter spacetime \cite{MuellerAschenbach2007,SlanyStuchlik2007} and in braneworld generalizations of the Kerr spacetime \cite{zdenek2014}, and for the motion of charged particles in the field of a magnetized Kerr black hole \cite{TursunovStuchlikKolos2016}.